Your Directors have pleasure in presenting the 22nd Annual Report of your Company for the financial year ended 31 March, 2016.

-The Board of Directors of the Company has constituted following committees:
+The Board of Directors of the Company has constituted the following committees:

-Details of each of the Committees stating the composition, terms of reference and others are covered at length in Corporate Governance Report attached to and forming part of this report.
+Details of each of the Committees stating the composition, terms of reference and others are uploaded on our website at www.erosintl.com and are stated in brief in Corporate Governance Report attached to and forming part of this Report.

 The performance evaluation was done in an independent and fair manner.
-Evaluators undertook the evaluation process which includes filing and deliberation of evaluation rating sheet followed by individual interviews and explanations.
-Results of all types of evaluation were consolidated in a report along with the final ratings.
-Evaluation reports, prepared by Nomination and Remuneration Committee, were tabled before the Board which was deliberated upon at its meeting.
+Evaluators follows the ideal evaluation process that includes filing and deliberations of evaluation rating sheet followed by individual interviews and explanations.
+Results of all types of evaluation are consolidated in a report along with the final ratings and placed before the Board for it deliberation and action plan.

 Familiarization Programme for Independent Directors during the year

 Familiarization Programme for Independent Directors is mentioned at length in Corporate Governance

 Report attached to this Report and the details of the same have also been disclosed on website of the Company www.erosintl.com.